Residence in Switzerland

 Non-EU/EFTA citizens may obtain a residence permit on the basis of gainful employment (subject to a strict quota regime); as retirees with pre-existing close ties to Switzerland; or as financially independent persons who are not gainfully occupied in Switzerland and pay considerable amounts of annual taxes.
 For non-EU nationals, a Swiss residence permit gives visa-free access to the Schengen area, if their citizenship of origin does not already provide this privilege.

 Switzerland is keen to attract not only large corporations but also small and medium sized enterprises and private entrepreneurs.
 Switzerland is business-friendly by tradition and offers a solution for every need and expectation.
 Its 26 cantons offer companies a wide range of opportunities.
 The advantages associated with Switzerland are complemented by the specific benefits of each of these locations.

 Switzerland is often perceived as a very expensive country and accessible only to wealthy individuals and large companies.
-However, the overall cost of living and doing business in Switzerland compares very favorably with Germany, France, the Netherlands or the US, for example.
+However, the overall cost of living and doing business in Switzerland compares very favorably with Germany, France, the Netherlands or the USA, for example.